linux-china/beaver/README.md

-# Beaver Instroduction: #
+# Introduction: #
-   It is hard to setup project env to run quickly.
+   It is hard to setup project env to run quickly, and you need install a lot of things to make project to run.